GemzBond/qoute-generator/README.md

-#Quote Generator using ReactJS
+# Quote Generator using ReactJS

-**An app that could generate a qoute everytime the users click the "generate" button.
+**An app that could generate a qoute everytime the users click the "generate" button**